codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# usdk price gnome ticket
+# maximine-coin price gnome ticket

-Gnome 3 desktop ticker for usdk price with Python and argos.
-Rename to usdk.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for maximine-coin price with Python and argos.
+Rename to maximine-coin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org